March 30, 2026

 Industrial facility in Noyant, France

-Cryoprotectants and stabilizers (lactose, proteins, polysaccharides) are added to improve cell resistance to the stresses of drying and storage.
+Cryoprotectants and stabilizers are added to the concentrated wet biomass to improve cell resistance to drying and storage conditions.

 38 m² freeze-dryer – industrial facility in Noyant, France

-After freeze-drying, the various probiotic strains can be blended according to the desired formulations.
-This blending step achieves a homogeneous distribution of strains, creates specific combinations for synergistic effects, and prepares the probiotics for incorporation into various dosage forms.
+This mixing step ensures a homogeneous distribution of strains, enables the creation of specific combinations for synergistic effects, and prepares the probiotics for incorporation into various dosage forms.

 Blender – industrial facility in Noyant, France

-The stabilized probiotics are then incorporated into various dosage forms, tailored to their final applications:
+Stabilized probiotics are then offered in various dosage forms, adapted to their final applications:

-Packaging must protect the strains from environmental factors (moisture, oxygen, light) to guarantee their stability through to consumption.
+Packaging must protect the strains from environmental factors (moisture, oxygen, light) to ensure their stability until consumption.

 Storage room (-20°C) at the industrial facility in Noyant, France